 Stormwater is the flow of water generated by precipitation and runoff from land, pavement, building rooftops and other surfaces.
 These are called 'impervious surfaces', and they do not allow rainfall to absorb into and filter through the soil.
 Runoff from these surfaces carries pollutants including oil, grease, metals, and bacteria.
-Annually, the seaport treats 1.2 billion gallons of stormwater runoff from 1,560 acres of facilities.
+Annually, the Maritime port treats 1.2 billion gallons of stormwater runoff from 1,560 acres of facilities.

 The Phase I Permit requires the port to develop and implement a Stormwater Management Program (SWMP).

 The Port also publishes an Annual Report as part of the permit requirements.

 Learn more about Maritime Division's Phase 1 Municipal Permit